-The Audit Committee, which has a written charter approved by the board of directors, consisted of three directors as of March 28, 2005: Charles Lillis, John Tory and David Merritt, all of whom are independent in accordance with the applicable corporate governance listing standards of the NASDAQ National Market.
+Charter's Audit Committee, which has a written charter approved by the board of directors, consists of Nathaniel Davis, John Tory and David Merritt, all of whom are independent in accordance with the applicable corporate governance listing standards of the NASDAQ National Market.
 Charter's board of directors has determined that, in its judgment, David Merritt is an audit committee financial expert within the meaning of the applicable federal regulations.

-Mr. Lillis resigned from Charter's board of directors, effective March 28, 2005.
-Mr. Lillis was one of three independent members of the Audit Committee.
+Mr. Lillis resigned from Charter's board of directors, effective March 28, 2005 and prior to that time, Mr. Lillis was one of three independent members of the Audit Committee.
 On August 23, 2005, Nathaniel Davis, who is independent in accordance with the applicable corporate governance listing standards of the NASDAQ National Market, was elected to the Audit Committee.